-St. Olaf art scholarships are merit-based scholarships that are awarded to students with exceptional art talent.
+St. Olaf art scholarships are merit-based scholarships that are awarded to incoming new students with exceptional art talent.
 Students may also qualify for additional need-based aid, in which case the art scholarship is a component of the student’s financial aid package.

 Scholarships of $6,000 per year are open to art majors and non-art majors.
 This renewable merit-based award is potentially a $24,000 4-year scholarship.
 Recipients are strongly encouraged to participate in a minimum of one studio art course per year.